GoogleCloudPlatform/cloud-hackathons/hacks/genai-intro/README.md

 ### Introduction

 Embeddings are a way of representing data as points in space where the locations of those points in space are semantically meaningful.
-Data could be a word, a piece of text, an image, a video etc. The idea is once these entities are converted _embedding vectors_ the entities that are similar (for instance in meaning) end up closer to each other in vector space.
+Data could be a word, a piece of text, an image, a video etc. The idea is once these entities are converted to _embedding vectors_, the entities that are similar (for instance in meaning), end up closer to each other in that vector space.

 The objective of this challenge is to build a search system that goes beyond keyword search.
-We'll convert our summaries to text embeddings and then run a query, a natural language sentence, to search withing the summaries to find the paper that comes the closest.
+We'll convert our summaries to text embeddings and then run a query, a natural language sentence, to search within the summaries to find the paper that comes the closest.
 And all of that is possible within BigQuery.

 ### Description